$ openshift-install create install-config --dir=<installation_directory>

 If you prefer not to store an administrator-level credential secret in the cluster

-Manual to manage cloud credentials manually.
 Using manual mode allows each cluster component to have only the permissions it requires, without storing an administrator-level credential in the cluster.
-You can also use this mode if your environment does not have connectivity to the AWS public IAM endpoint.
+You can also use this mode if your environment does not have connectivity to the cloud provider public IAM endpoint.
 However, you must manually reconcile permissions with new release images for every upgrade.
 You must also manually supply credentials for every component that requests them.

 For a detailed description of all available CCO credential modes and their supported platforms, see About the Cloud Credential Operator.

 The Cloud Credential Operator (CCO) can be put into manual mode prior to